JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ---
 layout: post
-title: How to ask for a raise with a salary increase letter - free email templates
+title: How to ask for a raise - salary increase letter and email templates
 headline: Word-for-word scripts to ask your employer for a raise
 tagline: Schedule a meeting, ask for a raise, and follow up with these email templates
 excerpt: How to ask for a raise—schedule a meeting, send your request, and follow up—with detailed email templates and word-for-word scripts.